 The report(s) should specify accomplishments, problems, and any lessons learned.
 The final report should include a summary suitable for publication in the Foundation’s newsletter, website, or elsewhere.

 NOTE: Grantees need to tell us the expected benefits/ impacts of their project, report to us during and/or after the project what was done, and provide us with receipts/statements documenting that the granted funds were used as agreed in pursuit of the Foundation's charitable/educational Statement of Purpose.
-We will provide this information to the IRS as required.
+We may provide this information to the IRS.

 To submit an application, please download our application form using the button at right.
 It's a Word document in .docx format.
 Open it in a word processor and fill it out by typing into it.
 Then save it on your computer (including the instructions at its top) as a .pdf file with the filename "PF grant application [your name].pdf" , and email it as an attachment to firstname.lastname@example.org.

 If necessary you can print out the blank application form, fill it out on paper (attach additional paper as needed), and mail it to The Polyamory Foundation, 160 Alewife Brook Parkway #1114, Cambridge, MA 02138.
 But this will be slower and more cumbersome to process.